CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

 ### 1.OS identification

-The DLL loading process starts by trying to get system properties to determine the type of your operating system and grab the proper OS-specific DLL
+The DLL loading process starts by trying to get system properties to determine the type of your operating system and grab the proper OS-specific DLL.

 This is an abstract of their implementation: